What is the difference between an aggressive breast reduction and top surgery?

-The photos and descriptions on this page are used to highlight breast aesthetics that are shared among many people who underwent an estrogenic puberty.
+The photos and descriptions on this page are used to highlight breast aesthetics that are shared among many people who underwent a first, estrogen-dominant puberty.
 Because there is natural variation to body types and sizes, your particular body shape might not be represented in the images below.
-To learn more, please contact Dr. Mosser and our team for a better understanding of what these end results might look like on your own body.
+In the following informational video, Dr. Jacobs (he/him) describes the difference between a traditional buttonhole incision and a breast reduction top surgery technique.
+Generally speaking, this latter is sought by patients who are interested in maintaining a tear-drop form to their breasts, would like to keep a heightened level of sensitivity in their nipples and/or would like to retain the possibility to chestfeed post-op.

 What is an aggressive breast reduction?